ilpy20/langid-go/README.md

 > [!NOTE]
 > You can restore the full language list at any time by calling `id.ResetLanguages()` or invoking `id.SetLanguages()` with empty/no arguments.
+> Subset changes are atomic for future classifications; in-flight calls continue on the snapshot they already started with.

 ### File Helper APIs